PGNA

 In honour of our history, struggle and recognition of those nurses and supporters who have paved the way in our 40 plus years of existence; our association will be continued to be known as the Psycho Geriatric Nurses Association (PGNA).

-VISION: To be a premier professional society for psychogeriatric healthcare professionals dedicated to improving the mental health of older people
+To be a premier professional society for psychogeriatric healthcare professionals dedicated to improving the mental health of older people.

 Supporting members as a conduit for: